-Charges may be filed within the college judicial system and civil or criminal charges can be brought through the justice system.
+Charges may be filed within the university judicial system and civil or criminal charges can be brought through the justice system.

-In the Student Handbook,the College has specific provisions against sexual misconduct.
+In the Student Handbook,the university has specific provisions against sexual misconduct.
 Sexual misconduct includes sexual assault or sexual intercourse, without consent.

-Sexual assault includes (but is not limited to) any intentional touching by the accused, either directly or through clothing, of the victim's genitals, breasts, thighs, or buttocks without the victim's consent.
-Sexual assault also includes touching or fondling of the accused by the victim when the victim is forced to do so against his or her will.
+Sexual assault includes (but is not limited to) any intentional touching by the accused, either directly or through clothing, of the survivor's genitals, breasts, thighs, or buttocks without the survivors's consent.
+Sexual assault also includes touching or fondling of the accused by the survivor when they are forced to do so against their will.
 Sexual assault is punishable by penalties ranging from probation to dismissal.

-Sexual intercourse without consent, including rape (whether by acquintance or stranger), sodomy, or other forms of sexual penetration is prohibited and is punishable by either contingent dismissal or permanent dismissal.
+Sexual intercourse without consent, including rape (whether by acquaintance or stranger), sodomy, or other forms of sexual penetration is prohibited and is punishable by either contingent dismissal or permanent dismissal.

-If charges are filed within the college judicial system, the following special procedures will apply:
+If charges are filed within the university judicial system, the following special procedures will apply:

 - Both the accuser and the accused are each entitled to declare whether the hearing will be by judicial panel or administrative staff.
 If the accuser and the accused do not select the same type of hearing, the Vice President of Student Affairs, or the designee, will determine the type of hearing to be held.
 The administrator who makes this decision will not hear the case.